software-mansion/live-compositor/demos/README.md

 ```

 This example simulates composing video conference footage.
-It demonstrate how you can change output dynamically with smooth transitions.
+It demonstrates how you can change output dynamically with smooth transitions.

-This example also use your webcam.
+This example will use your webcam.
 If you have problems with webcam footage, you can substitute it with prerecorded mp4 file:

 ```console
 export LIVE_COMPOSITOR_WEBCAM=false